 - "Developing Organizational Leaders", (SHRM, 2018)

-Silver Lake College of the Holy Family is proud to offer a transformative Leadership and Organizational Development program, available in a combination of online and in-person classes offered at several locations around Wisconsin.
+Holy Family College is proud to offer a transformative Leadership and Organizational Development program, available in a combination of online and in-person classes offered at several locations around Wisconsin.